Darker Than Darkness: Style 93

-Darker Than Darkness -Style 93- is the seventh studio album by the Japanese rock band Buck-Tick.
-It was released on June 23, 1993 through Victor Entertainment.
+Darker Than Darkness: Style 93 is the seventh studio album by the Japanese rock band Buck-Tick.
+It was released on June 23, 1993, through Victor Entertainment.
 The album peaked at number two on the Oricon chart, became a certified gold seller by July 1993, and subsequently sold 213,260 copies.
-Darker Than Darkness -Style 93- was digitally remastered and re-released on September 19, 2002, with two bonus tracks.
+Darker Than Darkness: Style 93 was digitally remastered and re-released on September 19, 2002, with two bonus tracks.
 It was remastered and re-released again on September 5, 2007.
 "Dress" was remixed and used as the opening theme for the anime Trinity Blood (2005), this version was also released as a single.
-The album was named one of the top albums from 1989−1998 in a 2004 issue of the music magazine Band Yarouze.
+The album was named one of the top albums from 1989 to 1998 in a 2004 issue of the music magazine Band Yarouze.